 This paper uses a three-dimensional matrix to calculate oriented Revealed Comparative Advantage (RCA) and develop fitness and complexity indexes derived from the oriented RCA to assess their impact on the comparative advantage of Chinese digital products in the global market.
 Then this paper introduces a novel index to measure the strength of Chinese digital products and constructs a network based on these indexes across different provinces in China.
 The export and import complexity networks are visually presented to highlight provinces with advanced positions in the industrial chain and the countries that import the most digital products from China.
 Through empirical analysis, we examine how network strength, fitness, and complexity influence the RCA of Chinese digital products.
 Our findings suggest that policymakers can design network-aware industrial strategies targeting sectors with strong production chains.
-Governments could prioritize strengthening production networks and enhancing the fitness and complexity of digital production networks to boost the comparative advantage of Chinese digital products in the international trade.
+Governments could prioritize strengthening production networks and enhancing the fitness and complexity of digital products in the international trade.